18F/guides/CONTRIBUTING.md

   ```

 - **Displaying images**
-  To include an image that is unique to TTS in your content, first be sure that
+  To include an image that is unique to 18F in your content, first be sure that
   the image is located in the `_img` directory.
 (Images not hosted within the
-  Handbook can be included using the normal methods for images.)
+  18F Approaches can be included using the normal methods for images.)
 Then, use the
   `{{ "{% image %}" }}` short code, like this:

   ```